jxom/bumbag-ui/README.md

 # Bumbag

-> Note: Bumbag is extremely unstable at the moment and is still work in progress - meaning that it's APIs will most likely change in the future until a stable 1.0.0 release.
+> Note: Bumbag is still work in progress, meaning that it's APIs will most likely change in the future until a stable 1.0.0 release.

 ## Installing Bumbag